Managing your money

 Services and support to assist people who need financial information and advice.

-In Australia, people keep their money in a bank, building society or credit union.
-Most income, including salary and wages and government benefits, is paid directly into an account in your name.
+In Australia, people keep their money in a bank.
+Most income, including wages and government benefits, is paid directly into an account in your name.
 Australians use debit cards to withdraw money from their bank accounts and for many purchases.

 Open a bank account

-You can receive free financial counselling by contacting a financial counsellor.
-They can provide advice on creating a budget, help with credit cards and fines and mediation with utility companies.
+A financial counsellor can provide advice on creating a budget, help with credit cards and fines and mediation with utility companies.
 It is a good idea to contact a financial counsellor early, so they can help you before you experience too much financial difficulty.

 For financial counselling, contact one of the following organisations:

-If you are experiencing severe financial difficulty such as being unable to pay for food or rent you can contact:
+If you are experiencing severe financial difficulty such as being unable to pay for food or rent you can get immediate help from:

 Sending money to someone in another country

 Money can be sent through a variety of services.
-Always keep your receipt in case of any problems.
-However, check all fees and the exchange rate before sending.
+Always keep your receipt in case of any problems and check fees and the exchange rate before sending.
 The most commonly used services are: